 Distributive justice is perhaps the most studied form of justice in transportation (R. H. M. Pereira et al., 2017) and elsewhere (see Jaggar, 2009, p.
 2).
 Its main concern is the collection of benefits and burdens of the tangible and intangible products of society by different segments of a population.
 The just distributive aspects of transportation systems is also of focus in this work.

-Wile justice (i.e., formalized fairness) is a broad moral concept, equity and standards can be understood as the ‘instruments’ of justice- the tools through which society moves towards a just state of affairs.
+While justice (i.e., formalized fairness) is a broad moral concept, equity and standards can be understood as the ‘instruments’ of justice- the tools through which society moves towards a just state of affairs.

 Equity, as conceptualized alongside distributive justice, tends to encompass tools to understand the distribution of benefits and burdens of things among a population (e.g., disparities), emphasizing those with the least advantage or most disadvantage.
 In the transportation domain, equity analysis often flows from the top: stemming from the authority of the state and meant to assist with decisions about regulating and financing spending (Karner et al., 2020).
 As in Karner et al. (2020), equity and disparity analysis should not be seen as an end in and of itself, but rather as a means to gather information about actual, observed, and perceived inequities.

 And lastly, in this work’s context, a standard is a concrete statement about fairness; it is a formalized threshold in understanding disparities (i.e., related to equity) as part of the goal of formalized fairness (i.e., justice).
 A standard establishes criteria for how benefits or burdens should be distributed or allocated in a way that aligns with moral or formalized principles.
 For example, a weak standard might be a Pareto improvement, where benefits may be concentrated in certain groups (even those already advantaged), as long as no group is made worse off compared to the existing situation (Tan et al., 2016; S.-X. Xu et al., 2018).
 As another example, a more strict standard could be based on egalitarian principles (e.g., proportional equity) where the benefits or burdens are weighted by population; in the consistent application of this standard, each group would give or receive in proportion to their relevant ‘size’ (Bills & Walker, 2017; Martens et al., 2012).
-In contrast, an affirmative action standard (i.e., could be related to restorative justice) could be an even stricter standard, requiring the benefits to be distributed in a non-egalitarian way to favour people still harmed by past or present discriminatory practices (Bierbaum et al., 2021).
+In contrast, an affirmative action standard (i.e., those related to restorative justice) could be an even stricter standard, requiring the benefits to be distributed in a non-egalitarian way to favour people still harmed by past or present discriminatory practices (Bierbaum et al., 2021).

-To summarise, we use justice to describe a moral target, fairness as an evaluation or yardstick of justice, equity as a set of related disparity measurement tools, and standards as statements of fairness.
+To summarise, in this work we use justice to describe a moral target, fairness as an evaluation or yardstick of justice, equity as a set of related disparity measurement tools, and standards as concrete statements of fairness.

 A framework to analyze questions of justice: 5WH